Macon Drug & Alcohol Rehab and Drug and Alcohol Addiction Centers in Macon

 Fayetteville, GA 30214

 There are also recovery meetings for the loved ones of those battling addiction.
 If you are a family member, friend or co-worker of someone with a drug or alcohol problem in Macon, then you are invited to attend an Al-Anon or Nar-Anon group meeting.
 These meetings are complementary to the treatment that your loved one is receiving, even if he or she hasn’t even started yet.
 It can be very helpful to hear similar experiences and find your own support network during this time.
 Participants work through their own 12 steps to find peace within themselves.
-There are meetings available in Macon.
+There are meetings available.

 Vineville Methodist Church